-There is an active subreddit with lots of discussion about Rust.
+There is an active subreddit with lots of discussion and news about Rust.

-There is also a developer forum, where the development of Rust itself is discussed.
+There is also a user forum, for all user-oriented discussion, and a developer forum, where the development of Rust itself is discussed.

-There are questions that are asked quite often, and so we've made FAQs for them:
+There are questions that are asked quite often, so we've made FAQs for them:

 If you encounter an error while compiling your code you may be able to look it up in the Rust Compiler Error Index.